jon-heard/obsidian-inline-scripts/README.md

 This Obsidian plugin lets the user type text shortcuts that are replaced by (or "expanded into") Javascript generated text.

 This plugin works on all platforms, including mobile.
+It works with the new and legacy editors (CM6 and CM5).

 This plugin is currently in __open beta__.